New to Networking?

 Networking to many people often feels like a daunting challenge.
 So to make your first visit easier we can offer new members a unique service.
 At your first meeting you will be greeted by one of the board members who will then spend time with you to introduce you to other members so you can quickly start making new contacts and building your network.

-If you would like to take advantage of this please contact Denise Jones to make the necessary arrangements.
+If you would like to take advantage of this please contact Kay Chouhan to make the necessary arrangements.

 Benefits of Networking